 Many studies have examined the effect the human-animal bond has on mental health.

-Experts suggest that the responsibility of owning a pet can help those that are feeling blue.
+Experts suggest that the responsibility of owning a pet can help those that are feeling down.
 Having a dog means adding a focus on another being that needs you and a daily schedule to your life.
 One friend of mine who suffers from depression and chronic pain told me that caring for her dog is her reason to get up in the morning.

-Research has found that owning a dog can help lower blood pressure and stress hormones while boosting levels of feel-good chemicals in the brain.
+Research has found that owning or caring for a dog can help lower blood pressure and stress hormones while boosting levels of feel-good chemicals in the brain.
 Dogs can fulfill the basic human need for affection and touch.
-In our Puppies Rock and Dogs Make A Difference episodes, Dr Stanley Coren explains that there can be an immediate release of chemicals in the brain when you pat, cuddle, look at and/or smell a cute puppy or dog that are similar to taking anti-depressants or holding a human baby.
+In our Puppies Rock and Dogs Make A Difference episodes, Dr Stanley Coren explains that there can be an immediate release of chemicals like endorphins and oxytocin in the brain when you pat, cuddle, look at and/or smell a cute puppy or dog that are similar to taking anti-depressants or holding a human baby.
 I know I can not help smiling and feeling special when Kilo looks up at me lovingly with his big brown eyes and his cute baby face.
 I relax when I stroke his soft fur around his ears.

 Many programs like NSD, Dog Guides Canada, R.E.A.D and ReCHAI (the Research Centre for Human Animal Interaction), have been working on facilitating hands-on programs, in which dogs help people suffering or in need.
 It is very inspirational to see the work these individuals and dogs have done using the natural human-animal bond to help heal.